PioneersHub/conference/docs/guidelines/call-for-proposals.md

 ## Policies

-Best discuss policies in the team before launching the CfP.
+We discussed policies in the team before launching the CfP.
 It's useful to have consistent policies settled beforehand and communicate them clearly to the submitters.

-Will you accept presentations that:
+We accept accept presentations that:

 - can only be delivered remotely?
 - have been given elsewhere already?